Everyone has a message he or she needs to share.

 I was no different.
 Over the years I’ve had ideas for several novels.
 I even did a fair bit of research for one of them.
 But somehow, I never got around to writing anything except for a few notes and the beginning of one scene.
 Though the idea of writing a book was very alluring, actually doing it was daunting.
 There was always a good reason to put off the writing for another day.

 Then something happened which changed everything.
-A while back I heard about a program that encourages people to write a complete novel in a single month.
+About a year or so ago I heard about a program that encouraged people to write a complete novel in a single month.
 Since the month was already over by the time I heard about it, I more or less shrugged my shoulders and forgot about it.
 And really, writing an entire novel in a month?
 The whole idea seemed rather preposterous anyway.

 However, every once in a while I’d run into another mention of this annual event.
 Finally, I decided to do a little research and found the website.
 It turns out that National Novel Writing Month is not the fly-by-night gimmick I had thought it might be.
 Every year, hundreds of thousand of people from all over the world attempt to write a novel of at least 50,000 words during the month of November.

 Much to my relief, and somewhat to my surprise, the writing came fairly easily.
 In fact, I found that I was able to write enough each day to get ahead of the game.
 My novel came in at a little over 53,300 words, and I finished it early.
 I am now an official winner.
-I was amazed at what a sense of accomplishment that gave me.
+I was amazed at what a sense of accomplishment that’s given me.